sagarpatel288/kotlinDSAWithIntellijIdea/docs/dataStructures/coursera/ucSanDiego/module03priorityQueuesHeapsDisjointSets/section01priorityQueuesIntroduction/priorityQueues.md

 ### Using an Unsorted Linked List

-* If we use a sorted linked list, inserting an element is `O(1)`.
+* If we use an unsorted linked list, inserting an element is `O(1)`.
 * However, to find the element having maximum priority takes `O(n)` in the worst case, because we have to scan through the entire list.

 ### Using a Sorted Linked List